 Watching students during a simulation exercise can provide a wealth of knowledge to educators.
-They can see which of their students understand content, which need practice with communication skills, which step up to the leadership role, and which need remediation.
+They can see which of their students understand the content, which students need practice with communication skills, which can step up to the leadership role, and which need remediation.
+This is the ultimate tool for students who have not previously had patient contact.
 Educators can evaluate students in a standardized environment.
 For example, students may be assessed on their ability to perform a pediatric physical assessment without the participation of parents, an uncooperative child, or clinical area activity (i.e., distractions), unless the instructor designs these factors into the experience.